6 Steps for Improving Construction Housekeeping

 - Keep tidy: Workers should make a habit of cleaning as they go and picking up after themselves.
 Are eye wash stations clean and ready to use?

 - Prevent falling objects: Employees should use tool lanyards and keep items away from edges.
 Examine work areas for damage and instability including guardrails, fall protection equipment, toe boards, and construction scaffolding.

 - Put things away: Neatly store tools and other materials properly, including personal protective equipment.
 Allow workers time at the end of their shift to clean up the work area.

 - Pay attention: Walk the layout and routes of a construction site, paying attention to trouble areas, including floor openings.
 Make sure tools, structures, PPE, machinery, and emergency equipment are in good repair.

 - Improve communication: Look for ways to improve communication and safety on the worksite.
 Evaluate whether labels and signs are accurate, in the right place, necessary and compliant with OSHA.

 Take safety to a higher level in construction by improving housekeeping.
 Minimizing risks is not just a job for one person.
 Remind workers that everyone has a role in safety and keeping the jobsite orderly.
+Use incentives for cleanliness or checklists and daily huddles.
 It’s important for everyone on the construction site to remain vigilant and communicate housekeeping best practices.
 “It might not be your mess, but it could be yours or someone else’s injury,” Barranda said.